Global Alliance for

 Increasing visibility and coalescing work currently dispersed across continents

-The purpose of the Global Alliance for Inter- and Transdisciplinarity (ITD Alliance) is to strengthen and to promote the global capacity and the calibre of collaborative modes of boundary-crossing research and practice.
+The Global Alliance for Inter- and Transdisciplinarity (ITD Alliance) strengthens and promotes the global capacity and the calibre of collaborative modes of boundary-crossing research and practice.

 Alliance what for?